adonisjs/v5-docs/content/guides/database/migrations.md

 ### Using Schema Migrations
 Schema migrations address the above issues and offer a robust API for evolving and tracking database changes.
 Many tools are available for schema migrations ranging from framework-agnostic tools like [flywaydb](https://flywaydb.org/) to framework-specific tooling offered by Rails, Laravel, and so on.

 Similarly, AdonisJS also has its own migrations system.
-You can create/modify a database by just writing Javascript.
+You can create/modify a database by just writing JavaScript.

 ## Creating Your First Migration
 Let's begin by executing the following ace command to create a new migration file.